Rene Gilmartin: Career

 Gilmartin displaced Loach to make his full league debut on 27 September 2011, in a 2–1 home victory over Millwall.
 He started the following game, a 3–0 defeat at Southampton, before Loach returned to the side.
 On 23 November 2011, Gilmartin was sent out on loan to League One side Yeovil Town until 3 January 2012.
 He returned to Watford on 19 January 2012, having made eight appearances for Yeovil.
 In February 2012 he joined League Two side Crawley Town on loan as back up to Michael Kuipers, following an injury to Scott Shearer.
 On 3 May 2012, Gilmartin was one of four players to be released by Watford after their contracts expired.

 Gilmartin signed a two-year contract with League Two side Plymouth Argyle in July 2012, and made 16 appearances in all competitions.
 He was transfer-listed by manager John Sheridan at the end of the 2012–13 season, and left the club by mutual consent in June 2013.

 Gilmartin returned to Dublin in July, having signed an 18-month contract with League of Ireland side St Patrick's Athletic.
 He made his Pats' debut later that month in a Dublin derby at Shamrock Rovers in the League of Ireland Cup.
 He made his league debut the following season, on 2 June 2014 against Drogheda United, when he came on as a half-time substitute for the injured Brendan Clarke.
 He continued Clarke's work and kept a clean sheet as Pats won 6–0.
-In total, he made 10 appearances for the Pats, with nine coming in cup competitions.
+In total, he made 10 appearances for the Saints, with nine coming in cup competitions.

 Gilmartin returned to English football by re-signing with Watford on a one-year deal on 25 August 2014 as a back-up to Heurelho Gomes and Jonathan Bond, two years after he first left the club.
 He signed a new two-year contract in June 2015 as the club approached their first season back in the Premier League.
 Alongside his playing career with Watford he commentates on the club's away games for BBC Three Counties Radio, is taking further coaching qualifications and has taken training sessions for the club's academy.
 He left Watford at the end of the 2016–17 season.

 Following his release from Watford, Gilmartin signed for League Two club Colchester United as a player-coach.
 He made his debut for Colchester in the EFL Trophy against Reading U23 on 29 August.